 Overview

-Keahn Morris is a partner in the Labor and Employment Practice Group in the firm's San Francisco office and is a team leader of the firm's Traditional Labor Law Team.
+Keahn Morris is a partner in the Labor and Employment Practice Group in the firm's San Francisco office and is a team leader of the firm's national Traditional Labor Law Team.

 Areas of Practice

-Keahn's practice encompasses labor-management relations, collective bargaining, single plaintiff and class action litigation, preventative counseling, and business acquisitions and restructuring.
+Keahn represents clients across the country in court, as well as in proceedings before federal and state administrative agencies.
+Keahn's practice encompasses labor/management relations, National Labor Relations Board (NLRB) unfair labor practice and representation proceedings, union representation campaigns, labor negotiations, labor arbitrations, single plaintiff and class action litigation, preventive counseling, and labor-related advice for mergers, acquisitions, startups, workforce reductions, and other types of business restructuring.
 Keahn is an experienced trial lawyer, having represented employers in 75+ trials and arbitrations before judges, arbitrators, and various administrative agencies.
 Keahn's clients range from Fortune 100 companies to non-profits.
-He represents clients in numerous industries, including healthcare, transportation, aerospace and defense, energy, technology, the "gig" economy, media, food and beverage, hospitality, sports and entertainment venues, retail, manufacturing, construction, agriculture, and cannabis.
+He represents clients in numerous industries, including healthcare, energy, aerospace and defense, technology, media, entertainment, video games, transportation, the "gig" economy, hospitality, sports venues/arenas, food and beverage, retail, manufacturing, automotive, construction, agriculture, and cannabis.

-Keahn provides employers with strategic representation related to high risk union organizing campaigns and "corporate campaigns."
-He has guided employers of all sizes through difficult labor relations issues involving union elections, union decertifications, lockouts, rapid response tactics to economic warfare (e.g., strikes, pickets, and boycotts), and other high pressure union events by nearly all of the major unions in the U.S., as well as many grass roots employee associations, spin-offs from the major U.S. unions, and union-backed "coalitions" and "worker centers."
-Keahn is an expert on secondary boycotts and has successfully sued unions on behalf of employers for engaging in illegal labor activity, including recently obtaining a decision by the D.C.
-Circuit Court of Appeals, which is now a leading case concerning illegal boycotts and hot cargo agreements under the NLRA.
-He also has extensive experience with federal and state labor injunction cases.
+Keahn has extensive experience across the entire union/labor field.
+He has successfully handled some of the largest, most complex labor/management relations disputes and issues confronting employers, including their response to evolving economic, legal, and political change, as well as employee relations unrest generated by this change.
+He has provided employers with strategic representation related to union organizing campaigns and "corporate campaigns."
+He has guided employers of all sizes through complicated labor relations issues involving union elections, union decertifications, lockouts, rapid response tactics to economic warfare (e.g., strikes, pickets, and boycotts), and other high pressure union events by nearly all of the major unions in the U.S., as well as many grass roots employee associations, spin-offs from the major U.S. unions, and union-backed "coalitions" and "worker centers."

 Business Acquisitions and Restructuring

-Keahn is a trusted advisor and regularly provides strategic advice to corporate executives, in-house legal counsel, labor relations professionals, human resources leaders, and business associations on labor relations and employment-related risk management.
-He provides advice to employers on crucial labor and employment-related topics such as conducting effective workplace investigations, workforce planning, employee recruiting and hiring practices, harassment prevention and investigation, wage and hour compliance, pay equity, employee mobility, employee benefits, and employee discipline/terminations.
+Keahn also provides strategic advice to in-house legal counsel, labor relations professionals, human resources leaders, and business associations on employment-related risk management, including conducting effective workplace investigations, workforce planning, employee recruiting and hiring practices, harassment prevention and investigation, wage and hour compliance, pay equity, employee mobility, and employee discipline/terminations.
+Keahn is published and quoted frequently on a variety of labor and employment law issues in major academic and business publications and frequently conducts national and statewide training programs.

 Honors